ray-chen-930/AnimAI-tion/README.md

 ### Getting these clips

-The crop-video.py file is a script that can be run to first use a Yolo algorithm to detect faces of anime characters in a video file and then crop the video to the bounding boxes and output each frame as a png file in a folder separated by trajectories.
+The crop-vid-yolov5.py file is a script that can be run to first use a Yolo v5 algorithm (https://github.com/ultralytics/yolov5) to detect faces of anime characters in a video file and then crop the video to the bounding boxes and output each frame as a png file in a folder separated by trajectories.
 A trajectory is a single bounding box over a scene, so there can be multiple trajectories in the same scene.
 These files of images can be used to fine-tune the First Order Motion Model.

+The crop-video.py file performs the actions as crop-vid-yolov5.py but instead uses Yolo version 3 and, unfortunatlely, the weights for this model are proprietary to Spellbrush.

+#### Fine-tuning the Yolo V5 model

+A data set can be downloaded from https://www.kaggle.com/shihkuanchen/kon-characters that contains around 500 images and their respective bounding boxes in text files for faces.
+Since these bounding boxes include classes for different characters, clean_kon_bbox_data.py can be run to change the classes in all the text files to a '0' which will represent the presence of a face.
+The split_train_val.py file can then be run to randomly split the images and their respective text files into a training and validation set in their respective directories.
+These files are in the data_train_yolo folder.

+These files can then be used to train a yolov5 model with yolov5/train.py, which, as previously mentioned, is used in crop-vid-yolo5.py.

 ## Some Results: